 Does the KDA help support Kennedy’s Disease research?

 A: Yes, in several ways.
-First, as of November 2014, the KDA awarded $570,000 in research grants to help find a cure or treatment for Kennedy's Disease.
+First, since 2003, the KDA awarded over $1,000,000 in research grants to help find a cure or treatment for Kennedy's Disease.
 It also funds KDA conferences where researchers and those afflicted with the disease come together to share experiences, current research, and knowledge.
 The KDA financially supports certain Kennedy’s Disease Research conferences.
 It also worked closely with the National Institute of Health (NIH) to provide preliminary information on the feasibility of the Kennedy’s Disease clinical drug trial that is currently in progress.
 It supports several Kennedy’s Disease research labs across the country by providing tissue samples when human cells are needed to support research and testing.
 Kennedy’s Disease tissue is currently stored at the University of Michigan Tissue Bank.

 Besides supporting research, how are the donations used?

-A: Because the KDA is a totally volunteer organization, over the last eleven years (2003-to-2013) 91¢ of every dollar went towards Kennedy’s Disease Research Grants (81¢) and Education (10¢).
+A: Because the KDA is a totally volunteer organization, since 2003 92¢ of every dollar went towards Kennedy’s Disease Research Grants (84¢) and Education (8¢).
 During the same period, the KDA also supported Kennedy’s Disease education through the mailing of 12,000 information packets to Neurologists.
 We also funded five KDA conferences and research symposiums as well as supported certain other Kennedy’s Disease research conferences.
-The KDA only spent 10¢ of every dollar on Operating Expenses.
+The KDA only spends 8¢ of every dollar on Operating Expenses.
 These expenses include the maintenance of our KDA web site, our message forum, the three times a month Saturday chat rooms, office supplies, office equipment, postage, insurance premiums, banking fees, ISP charges, etc. To read more about where the money is spent see the following link: